1959 Peruvian Primera División

 The 1959 season of the Peruvian Primera División, the top category of Peruvian football, was played by 10 teams.
 The national champions were Universitario.

+Competition format

 At the end of the regular season (home and away matches) teams were split in 2 groups of 5 teams: top 5 played for the title and bottom 5 played for the relegation.
 Teams carried their regular season records and played an additional round (4 further matches).
-Sporting Cristal won a play-off against Ciclista Lima to determine 5th place in the first stage.